Protocol Specification

 Bidirectionality

 Buddhist dependent origination shows the relationship is cyclical.
 The Yogācāra school’s ālaya-vijñāna both stores experiential seeds AND generates conscious moments.
-MMP models this as a feedback loop: memory feeds cognition, cognition governs memory synthesis, synthesized memories update stores, which update cognitive state.
+MMP models this as a feedback loop: memory feeds cognition, cognition governs memory remixing, remixed memories update stores, which update cognitive state.

 Three Design Principles